veillette/physics-book/contents/ch14Radiation.md

 levels.

 Heating and cooling are often significant contributors to energy use in individual homes.
+Mária Telkes, a Hungarian-born American scientist, was among the foremost developers of solar energy applications in industrial and community use.
+After inventing a widely deployed solar seawater distiller used on World War II life rafts, she partnered with architect Eleanor Raymond to design the first modern home to be completely heated by solar power.
+Air warmed on rooftop collectors transferred heat to salts, which stored the heat for later use.
+Telkes later worked with the Department of Energy to develop the first solar-electrically powered home.
 Current research efforts into developing environmentally friendly homes quite often focus on reducing conventional heating and cooling through better building materials, strategically positioning windows to optimize radiation gain from the Sun, and opening spaces to allow convection.
 It is